Guest contributor David Lay always makes us laugh…and sometimes, scream. Here’s an EASY and fun tutorial on creating your own faux scars.

-Ok, moms and dads, push the children from the room and close the door.
-We gotta talk.
+Okay, moms and dads, push the children from the room and close the door.
+We’ve gotta talk.
 Done?
 Good.
-Look, its about scarring the kids.
+It’s about scarring the kids.
 Not scaring the kids, though that would be fun, but scarring the kids.
-I’m not calling the Division of Family services; in fact, I want you to scar the kids… not for life, but just for Halloween.
+Not for life, mind you, but just for Halloween.

-I think I have a pretty good idea how you’ve been doing it up ‘til now: You’ve been going to the corner store and buying that cheap Halloween make-up to try to make your kids scary – as if they weren’t already 🙂 If you are like my mother, she used to put band-aids on my face to create the effect.
-Nope, sorry, not good enough.
+I think I have a pretty good idea how you’ve been doing it up ‘til now: You’ve been going to the corner store and buying that cheap Halloween makeup to try to make your kids scary.

 Collodion has been around a long time for theater and movies.
-It comes from the Greek word meaning “glue”.
+It comes from the Greek word meaning “glue.”
 It is a material called pyroxylin that is dissolved in ether and alcohol, and was originally used in the early 1800’s as a primitive band-aid.
-Way back then it was used to “glue” wounds back together by simply pouring it on the wound, or by using strips of cloth dipped in collodian and then stretched across the wound, pulling it tight.
-Then, since around the middle to late 1850’s, it has earned about a gazillion other uses, including photography, optics, plastics, etc…

-When exposed to air, the ether and alcohol evaporates off, leaving the material that was dissolved to harden and shrink – which is why we want to use it to make scars, or even wrinkles!
-It temporarily shrinks and wrinkles the skin, making it look like scar tissue!
+When exposed to air, the ether and alcohol evaporates off, leaving the material that was dissolved to harden and shrink – which is why we want to use it to make scars.
+It temporarily shrinks and wrinkles the skin, making it look eerily like scar tissue.

 A Word of Caution – VERY FLAMMABLE